 Our first production, Sir Harold Pinter's The Dumb Waiter played in the Mill Studio, Guildford in 2011 to sell out audiences.
 In 2012, our production of Blue Remembered Hills by Dennis Potter toured England and received five-star reviews.
 In 2013 we presented the 75th Anniversary Tour of Our Town by Thornton Wilder, which was described in one review as "close to perfection".
-2013 also saw Apollo's first original production, Keep the Home Fires Burning preview at the Ventnor Fringe Festival in August, prior to a full tour in the autumn.
-2014 Saw our biggest production to date, Carrie's War, as well as a second tour of Keep the Home Fires Burning and our first ever children's production, Rudyard Kipling's Just So Stories.
+2013 also saw our first original production, Keep the Home Fires Burning preview at the Ventnor Fringe Festival in August, prior to a UK tour in the autumn.
+2014 Saw our expansion into bigger venues with an adaptation of the classic WWII novel, Carrie's War, as well as a second tour of Keep the Home Fires Burning .

 Who We Are

 TIM ASTLEY - Artistic Director

 Tim trained at the Guildford School of Acting and, shortly after graduating in 2010, founded Apollo Theatre Company and made his directorial debut with their first production, Sir Harold Pinter’s The Dumb Waiter.